The first Mars settlers

 A lot of the times I start to write something for this blog I write “this is one of the best experiences of my life”.
 This time I’m going to write about the best experience I ever lived.
 This is about the time I spent in the middle of a toxic wasteland in the Bombay Beach desert in Southern California, Mars.

-As time passes by I become more and more convinced that this place might as well be Mars.
-A high-tech, low-life cyberpunk fantasy lost in time and space.
+As time goes by I become more convinced that this place might as well be Mars.
+A high-tech, low-life cyberpunk fantasy world lost in time and space.

+And I also want to tell you what Mars is about, but I’m afraid the vastness of the experience can only be understood by someone who has been there.
 Mars was wild.
-I heard stories about suicides that happened under suspicious circunstances, I was death threatened, I heard about assasination plots.
+I heard stories of suicides whispered as murders, received death threats, and was told of assassination plots.
 Mars was vast.
-I went to the church on Sundays and watched a man meet god and be reborn after lifetimes of suffering, there we created and shared together a philosopher’s stone that was an inexhaustible source of creativity and willpower, we danced in storms, we built a whole world and we tore it apart.
+I went to the church on Sundays and watched, as a man told the tale of how he met god and was reborn after lifetimes of suffering.
+Mars was magical.
+Together, we alchemized a philosopher’s stone that was an inexhaustible source of creativity and willpower.
+Mars was sureal.
+We danced in storms, we read each other’s minds, we built a whole world and tore it apart.

-We were so far from everything but also so close!
-The world’s cinematic center laid a few kilometers away.
-Maybe we were just clueless actors in a crazy man’s experiment.
-Somewhere in a millionaire set of something between a tacky western and a post-apocalyptic scenario.
-We were posing as fortuneless criminals, wealthy intellectuals, scruffy hippies and beautiful artists.
+We were so far but also so close!
+The world’s artistic center for cinema lied near us.
+Sometimes I wonder if we were just clueless actors in a free man’s piece.
+Somewhere in a millionaire’s dreamscape, caught in between a tacky western and a desolate post-apocalyptic world.
+Posing as fortuneless criminals, wealthy intellectuals, scruffy hippies and beautiful artists.

 Every morning I sat to listen to my mind and to feel Mars.
-The freezing winds that carried the coyote howlings would make me pray for the sun to come up.
-Every morning for a long time…
+I’d head over to Huaqiangbei and sit in one of the chairs we scavenged from the local dumpster.
+I’d shiver through the freezing winds that carried the howlings of the coyotes.
+And I would pray for the sun to come up.
+Every morning, for a long time… Until the light finally warmed my soul and my body waking me up together with the desert.

-Every night, I’d brush my teeth star-gazing, wondering about life and death, sociology, and philosophy.
-Relishing every second, trying to keep myself in the moment and to hold in me this whole universe so I could never feel alone again.
+Every night, I’d brush my teeth star-gazing, wondering about pragmatisms and metaphysics.
+Relishing every second, trying to keep myself in the moment and to hold within me this whole universe, so I could never feel alone again.

 I shared my very few very precious spiritual practices with strangers that I came to love later on.
 Some of them were gone.
 I know some will be gone.
 That hurts.
-However a friend once taught me how everyone that touches you lives forever through you, and that gives me peace.
+Though I’m grateful.
+A friend once taught me how everyone that touches you lives forever through you, and that gives me peace.

 In the desert I internalized the notion that loss is a facet of pain and an inevitable part of life, nonetheless suffering is a choice within you.